m3db/m3/docs/how_to/single_node.md

 - A "coordinator" instance (`m3coordinator`) for writing and querying tagged metrics, as well as managing cluster topology and runtime configuration.

-To begin, first start up a Docker container with port `7201` (used to manage the cluster topology) and port `9003` (used to read and write metrics) exposed.
+To begin, first start up a Docker container with port `7201` (used to manage the cluster topology), port `7203` which is where Prometheus scrapes metrics produced by `M3DB` and `M3Coordinator`, and port `9003` (used to read and write metrics) exposed.
 We recommend you create a persistent data directory on your host for durability:

 ```